DiMiTriFrog/Coinmarketcap-fast-alerts-new-tokens/README.md

-# CoinMarketCap Telegram Bot Alert
+# CoinMarketCap New Tokens Telegram Bot Alert
 **A telegram group channel about a bot that sends quickly the new tokens added in Coinmarketcap.
 [https://t.me/trackingpinksale](https://t.me/cmcfastestalertss)**